Cloning the FERC Form 1 DB#

 To provide that access, we’ve broken the

-Pull a subset of the data out of that database for further processing and integration into the PUDL
+Select a limited subset of the tables in these databases for further processing and integration into the PUDL

 If you want direct access to the original FERC Form 1 database, you can just do the database cloning and connect directly to the resulting database.
 This has become especially useful since Microsoft recently discontinued the database driver that until late 2018 had allowed users to load the FoxPro database files into Microsoft Access.

 Cloning the original FERC database is the first step in the PUDL

 ETL process.
 This can be done using the dagster UI (see Running the ETL with Dagit)